CanonicalLtd/maas-docs/en/contributing-git.md

 Go to the [MAAS docs repository][github-maas-docs] now and fork it by pressing the Fork button in the top-right area:

-![fork maas-docs][github-maas-docs-fork]
+![fork maas-docs][img__github-maas-docs-fork]

-The URL of your fork will be:
+The URL of your fork will become:

 https://github.com/$GH_USERNAME/maas-docs

-### Clone your fork locally
+### Clone your MAAS docs fork locally

 A clone is a local copy of a repository, including all metadata and history (commits, merges, etc).
 Since you cannot make changes in GitHub itself (where your fork currently resides) a copy of your fork will be needed on your local computer.
 Clone your fork now:

 `git clone https://github.com/$GH_USERNAME/maas-docs $GH_USERNAME-maas-docs`

+A directory called `$GH_USERNAME-maas-docs` will be created.
+This is the clone directory.

 ### Add the upstream remote